NicholasSynovic/books/notes/personal-finance.md

 ## Notes

-### *The Richest Man in Babylon: The World's Favorite Inspirational Guide to Managing Wealth (Classic Edition) (Arcturus Classics for Financial Freedom)* by George Samuel Clason
+### ⭐*The Richest Man in Babylon: The World's Favorite Inspirational Guide to Managing Wealth (Classic Edition) (Arcturus Classics for Financial Freedom)* by George Samuel Clason

 - "Money is the medium by which earthly success is measured.
 Money makes possible the enjoyment of the best the earth affords.
 Money is plentiful for